OpenSecuritySummit/oss2019/content/working-sessions/Mobile/restructure.md

 ## What

-Restructuring the MSTG as described in https://open-security-summit.org/working-sessions/mobile/restructure/ .
+Restructuring the MSTG as described in https://github.com/OWASP/owasp-mstg/issues/970 .

 ## Outcomes

-(...)
+Hopefully a restructured MSTG.

 ## References